zakcali/pubmedapi/README.md

 to be able to query more than 10 documents per seconds you must get an api which is freely available, please read: https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/

-There are both php and javascript code to fetch from publons api. better use an api-key for php code at line:
+There are both php and javascript code to fetch from publons api. it will be wise to use an api-key for php code at line:

     $postText="&api_key=Your-API-KEY";